Secretary-General // Mark WIlcox

 // CLay volino

-Clay Volino is a member of the Georgetown Class of 2022 interested in majoring in Government.
+Clay Volino is a member of the Georgetown Class of 2022.
 He comes to Georgetown from Palo Alto, CA, but he lived in Washington, D.C. before that.
 Clay is also serving as a Crisis Analyst in Ad-Hoc at NAIMUN LVI and regularly competing on the travel team.
 He is also the Treasurer of the International Relations Club.
 Outside of Model UN, Clay plays Trombone in the Georgetown Pep Band, serves on the Student Activities Commission, and works on campaigning and professional development with the College Democrats.
 Clay also enjoys trying new restaurants and foods with friends, going for bike rides, and travelling near and far.
 He is looking forward to working with you as the Director of Delegate Affairs at NCSC XLVII!

 Councils & boards // ROse dallimore